Yesterday, I showed off the main floor of our house, where a lot of our learning and exploring takes place.

 The family room had, again until recently, not been used very much.
 We stored our board and card games down there… did the wash… and had a table for my scrapbooking supplies and a table for my mom’s sewing supplies pushed against one wall.
 No one really spent any time there, and it showed, because things would pile up all over the place and no one (read: me) seemed to care enough to do anything about it.

-Well, then came Sunday’s cleaning project… I kind of freaked out about the overwhelmingness of trying to straighten it up… and Chris and Sarah came up with a REALLY GOOD idea.
+Well, then came Sunday’s cleaning project… I kind of freaked out about the overwhelmingness of trying to straighten it up… and Chris and Ashar came up with a REALLY GOOD idea.

-So we moved ALL of Sarah’s playroom stuff down to the basement and went all-in on the idea of creating a rec room for Sarah and her friends to hang out in.
+So we moved ALL of Ashar’s playroom stuff down to the basement and went all-in on the idea of creating a rec room for Ashar and her friends to hang out in.
 The upstairs “bonus space” that was previously the playroom is now a nicely-lit hobby space for my mom’s sewing and my scrapbooking.

 Here’s a look at the mostly-finished rec room now.
 You can see our super-awesome couch, which is incredibly comfortable if a bit misshapen.